d-goro/advanced-threading-demo/README.md

 |Read	              |         Write	      |         No           |
 |Write	            |         Write	      |         No (The CLR ensures that write-write operations are never swapped, even without the volatile keyword)|
 |Write              |        	Read        |       	**Yes!**     |

+VolatileRead and VolatileWrite
+--
+The **volatile** keyword is not supported with pass-by-reference arguments or captured local variables: in these cases you must use the VolatileRead and VolatileWrite methods.
+The static VolatileRead and VolatileWrite methods in the Main class read/write a variable while enforcing the guarantees made by the volatile keyword.